cryptonector/ctp/README.md

- - The other implementation ("slot list") has O(1) lock-less reads, with unreferenced values garbage collected by serialized writers in `O(N log(N))` where N is the maximum number of live threads that have read the variable and M is the number of values that have been set and possibly released).
+ - The other implementation ("slot list") has O(1) lock-less reads, with unreferenced values garbage collected by serialized writers in `O(N log(M))` where N is the maximum number of live threads that have read the variable and M is the number of values that have been set and possibly released).
+If writes are infrequent and readers make use of `thread_safe_var_release()`, then garbage collection is `O(1)`.

    Readers never call the allocator after the first read in any given thread, and writers never call the allocator while holding the writer lock.

-   Readers have to loop over their fast path, a loop that can run indefinitely if there are infinitely many higher-priority writers who starve the reader of CPU time.
-To help avoid this, writers yield the CPU before relinquishing the write lock.
+   Readers have to loop over their fast path, a loop that could run indefinitely if there were infinitely many higher-priority writers who starve the reader of CPU time.
+To help avoid this, writers yield the CPU before relinquishing the write lock, thus ensuring that some readers will have the CPU ahead of any awaiting higher-priority writers.

-   This implementation has a list of referenced values, with the head of the list always being the current one, and a list of "subscription" slots, one per-reader thread.
+   This implementation has a list of referenced values, with the head of the list always being the current one, and a list of "subscription" slots, one slot per-reader thread.
 Readers allocate a slot on first read, and thence copy the head of the values list to their slots.
    Writers have to perform garbage collection on the list of referenced values.

    Subscription slot allocation is lock-less.
-Indeed, everything is lock-less in the reader.
+Indeed, everything is lock-less in the reader, and unlike the slot-pair implementation there is no case where the reader has to acquire a lock to signal a writer.

    Values are released at the first write after the last reference is dropped, as values are garbage collected by writers.